narayanashishpandey/csv-to-flask-pipeline/README.md

 Optionally visualizing or managing the records via Flask routes.

 This beginner-friendly project showcases how to connect backend data processing with a lightweight web framework — a solid foundation for data-driven web applications and ETL (Extract, Transform, Load) pipelines.

+🧱 Tech Stack

+Python 3.x

+Flask (for web framework and routing)

+Pandas (for data manipulation and cleaning)

+SQLAlchemy / SQLite / MySQL (for database interaction)

+HTML / Bootstrap (optional) for frontend templates